- 1 What is Gestational Surrogacy?

 Cost of Gestational Surrogacy

-Unless the surrogate and parents know each other and agree to a free surrogacy, gestational surrogacy adds significantly to the cost of IVF treatment.
+Unless the surrogate and parents know each other and agree to a free of charge, gestational surrogacy adds significantly to the cost of IVF treatment.

 Intended parents can expect to pay as much as $30,000 more than the cost of IVF treatment alone.
 In addition, there may be agreed upon compensation.
 Every gestational surrogacy is unique, so the costs vary.
-Laws also play a big role in compensation and guidelines for surrogacy.
-That is why parents seeking surrogacy need to have a lawyer and/or understand the surrogacy laws in their state.
+Laws also play a big role in compensation and guidelines.
+That is why parents need to have a lawyer and/or understand the laws in their state.

 Gestational Surrogacy Pros and Cons